 Food and beverage, retail, business services, health, beauty, fitness, residential and commercial services, technology

-What would life look like as a business professional?
+What could my career look like with a business skill set?

 It is difficult to say exactly what your life would look like as a business professional, but we do have some metrics about the realities of the industry.
 Consider how these may factor into your life plan: